scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 5 AP
 - **Range:** 5
 - **Duration:** instant
-- **Damage Type:** Psychic
+- **Damage Type:** psychic

 You whisper eldritch words into a creatures mind, causing it to panic.
-Make a spellcasting roll against the targets Intelligence.
-On success the creature takes 1 wound and 1 wound die of psychic damage, and must spend its AP fleeing from you on a critical.
-The creature, if able, moves 1 tile per remaining AP up to their move speed, avoiding dangerous terrain if possible.
+Make a spellcasting roll against the creatures intelligence save.
+On success the creature takes a wound and a wound die of psychic damage, immediately fleeing on a critical.
+While fleeing the creature, if able, moves 1 tile per remaining AP up to their move speed, avoiding dangerous terrain if possible.

-Regardless of if the spell hits the creature is distracted by the whispers and cannot make opportunity attacks against you this turn.
+Regardless of if the spell succeeds the creature is distracted by the whispers and cannot make opportunity attacks this turn.

 Add an enhanced die for every level above 1st.